Der perfekte Elevator Pitch

 Let’s assume you run an online marketing agency.
 In that case, you want to attract as many new customers as possible via your website.
 Is it then the best tactic to open the door straight away and place the request “Request a quote now” directly in the header of your homepage?
 That would be like getting down on one knee and pulling out the ring on your first date…

-Take a look at Google Analytics to see which pages are visited most frequently after the homepage.
+Have a look at Google Analytics to see which pages are visited most frequently after the homepage.
 Can anything be deduced from this finding?

 Measure your successes